jsherer/e2ee-msg/PRP-CAP-POC-SUMMARY.md

 # PRP-Cap 0-RTT Key Exchange: Proof of Concept Summary

+**PRP-Cap**: Pseudorandom Permutation Capability - a cryptographic construction that provides unlimited ephemeral keys from a capability-bounded set of public parameters.

 ## Executive Summary

-We have successfully implemented and proven the core cryptographic innovation of the PRP-Cap (Pseudorandom Permutation Capability) protocol, which enables **unlimited ephemeral keys from just two public points** with **zero round-trip time (0-RTT)** key exchange.
+We have successfully implemented and proven the core cryptographic innovation of the PRP-Cap protocol, which enables **unlimited ephemeral keys from just two public points** with **zero round-trip time (0-RTT)** key exchange.

   The prp-cap-poc-convergence.ts demonstrates that: